uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 Do not start with a focus on concrete one-time tasks (e.g., logging into your bank account).
 Instead identify problems in long-lived activities that span many different social or technological contexts.
 For example, if you want to help people manage their money, do not immediately propose a website that addresses one specific task.
-Instead consider the range of other opportunities (e.g., computers in public spaces, personal mobile devices, point of sale systems).
+Instead consider the range of other opportunities (e.g., personal mobile devices, shared family computers, point of sale systems).

 Focus on creating or improving a specific application or service that addresses the issues of an actual community.
-You must be able to create and evaluate a design within the timeframe of this course, so consider whether you can reasonably gain access to the necessary population.
+You must be able to create and evaluate a design within the timeframe of this course, so consider whether you can reasonably gain access to the necessary people.
 We encourage you to think big, expanding upon your application to include new ideas for interaction techniques or technology platforms.
 Do not feel constrained by current devices, but instead aim to explore an exciting design that could potentially motivate the development of new enabling technology.

-The course instructors will select a subset of submitted proposals for sponsorship.
+The course staff will select a subset of submitted proposals for sponsorship.
 Sponsored proposals will be posted, and students will then bid on the projects they want to pursue in this course.
-Your proposal is thus an effort to convince both the instructors and your classmates that a problem is interesting, tractable, and worthy of investigation.
+Your proposal is thus an effort to convince both the staff and your classmates that a problem is interesting, tractable, and worthy of investigation.

 # Deliverables